Optimizing Your E-Commerce Website for Christmas 2023

 Content marketing is a great way to boost your business.
 On your website, display holiday-themed content, like blog posts and graphics, to get consumers in the spirit.
 Be sure to integrate content from your website with other platforms like social media.

 For example, share a blog post on your site, then schedule a summary to go live on Facebook or be sent as an email newsletter.
-By repurposing content, you’ll save time while improving consistency across all platforms.
-Then, map it all out in a calendar, and you are prepared for the season with timely and relevant content to share.
+Repurposing content will save time while improving consistency across all platforms.
+Then, map it out in a calendar, and you are prepared for the season with timely and relevant content to share.

 24. Set up an Instagram Shop